Yarrawonga (Vic.)

 Yarrawonga lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the population of the Yarrawonga (Vic.) statistical area (Lv2) is estimated at around 9,521, reflecting a growth of 860 people since the 2021 Census which reported a population of 8,661.
-This increase represents a 9.9% change from the 2021 figure.
-The resident population was estimated at 8,883 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 719 validated new addresses since the Census date.
-This level of population equates to a density ratio of 100 persons per square kilometer.
-The Yarrawonga (Vic.)
-(SA2) experienced a growth rate exceeding that of its SA4 region (3.5%) and SA3 area, marking it as a growth leader in the region.
+As of Feb 2026, the estimated population of the suburb of Yarrawonga (Vic.) is around 9,523, reflecting a 10.0% increase from the 8,661 people reported in the 2021 Census.
+This growth is inferred from AreaSearch's resident population estimate of 8,883, based on examination of the latest ERP data release by the ABS (June 2024), and an additional 734 validated new addresses since the Census date.
+The current population density is 100 persons per square kilometer.
+This growth exceeds both the SA4 region (3.7%) and SA3 area, positioning Yarrawonga as a growth leader in the region.
 Interstate migration contributed approximately 87.0% of overall population gains during recent periods.
+AreaSearch's projections for Yarrawonga follow ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for SA2 areas.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Future population trends predict exceptional growth, placing the area in the top 10 percent of national regional areas.
-By 2041, the Yarrawonga (Vic.)
-(SA2) is expected to increase by 5,793 persons based on aggregated SA2-level projections, reflecting an overall increase of 54.1% over the 17-year period.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future population trends predict exceptional growth for Yarrawonga, placing it in the top 10 percent of national regional areas.
+By 2041, the area is expected to increase by 5,793 persons, reflecting a total increase of 54.1% over the 17-year period.

 Frequently Asked Questions - Population